betterscientificsoftware/bssw.io/Articles/Blog/2021-03-useful-practices-for-SEoMsDSP.md

 (or, in the case of infrastructure code, the computer science principles of the code).
 However, we must face the reality that this is a significant request of someone’s time, and is competing with the next publication or result, which they may be encouraged to prioritize.
-Our position is that the right approach to take to this problem is incremental: help people put in a few tests, but don’t require that they pass; then add a requirement that the tests pass before the code is merged, but don’t worry about code coverage or style; then start informally checking code coverage, and style, but don’t enforce anything; then start enforcing low levels of code coverage and very basic style rules; and finally &mdash; well, honestly we’ve never gotten farther than that.
+Our position is that the right approach to take to this problem is incremental: 1) help people put in a few tests, but don’t require that they pass; 2) add a requirement that the tests pass before the code is merged, but don’t worry about code coverage or style; 3) start informally checking code coverage, and style, but don’t enforce anything; 4) start enforcing low levels of code coverage and very basic style rules; 5) finally &mdash; well, honestly we’ve never gotten farther than that.
 But by doing this all in baby steps, and talking about it weekly in the developer meetings, you are building up a culture of testing that will lead to eventually having a robust software environment that is broadly supported by the team.